Transparent, Accessible and Fair

 Allegations must be submitted in writing and signed by the person making the complaint (the "Complainant").
 To file an Allegation a Complainant should complete the ARNNL Complaint Form and forward by mail to ARNNL.

 The Act gives ARNNL’s Director of PCR the authority to attempt to resolve an allegation where it appears it may be resolved satisfactorily.
 Allegations that are not resolved are referred to a Complaints Authorization Committee (CAC), appointed from ARNNL Council members.
-The CAC may consider an allegation a complaint and refer to an Adjudication Tribunal, convened from the Disciplinary Panel, for a hearing to address the complaint.
-The CAC may also recommend that Council suspend, restrict or further investigate a member’s practice.
+The CAC may direct that an allegation be investigated or resolved via Alternate Dispute Resolution (ADR) or both.
+The CAC may also consider an allegation a complaint and issue a caution/counsel to a respondent or refer the complaint to an Adjudication Tribunal for a hearing to address the complaint.
+Pending a hearing of the complaint, Council maysuspend, restrict or further investigate a member’s practice.

 For detail on the PCR process, please refer to Sections 18-35 of the Registered Nurses Act (2008) and section 16 of the Registered Nurses Regulations (2013).
 The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Registered Nurses Act (2008) can be found in Article X of the ARNNL Bylaws.